Instructor: Richard Traunmüller

 Grading will be based on:

 Course prerequisites are a basic understanding of statistics and bivariate linear regression.
-Some experience in the use of a statistical software package would help but no prior exposure to R is required.
-I will provide detailed code examples to get students up to pace.
+Some experience in the use of a statistical software package would help, preferable basic data management tasks in R (loading and merging data, generating and recoding variables, etc.) I will provide detailed code examples to get students up to pace.